amicloud/SealSlicer/README.md

 [![Rust](https://github.com/amicloud/SealSlicer/actions/workflows/rust.yml/badge.svg)](https://github.com/amicloud/SealSlicer/actions/workflows/rust.yml)
 # SealSlicer

-SealSlicer is a **work-in-progress** slicer tailored specifically for MSLA resin 3D printing.
-Designed with both performance and usability in mind.
+SealSlicer is a slicer for 3d printing.
+I started this project because I was unhappy with every slicer I tried.
+It's called SealSlicer because seals are adorable and I love them.

-*This file last updated on October 14, 2024*
+The goal is to eventually support multiple printing technologies, and MSLA will be the first.

 ---